stefan35/tic_tac_toe/README.md

 ### How to run

 Doule click on file index.html to play.
-Control only with you mouse.
+Control only with mouse.

 #### Menu Screen
 ![](img/menu.png)